New to Teaching at Stanford

 How are classrooms scheduled and requested?

 Most classrooms are scheduled by the Registrar’s Office.
-Descriptions and schedules of these rooms can be found online.
+Descriptions and schedules of these rooms can be found online by visiting Stanford's 25Live dashboard and searching for the room name in the "Search Locations" search box.
 If there’s a problem with your scheduled room, you should work with your department administrative assistant in charge of submitting room requests.

 One of the best ways to prepare for your class is to visit the room ahead of time and test out any media devices that you may need.